flux-framework/flux-core/doc/man1/flux-kvs.rst

-The Flux key-value store (KVS) is a simple, distributed data storage service used a building block by other Flux components. flux-kvs(1) is a command line utility that operates on the KVS.
+The Flux key-value store (KVS) is a simple, distributed data storage service used a building block by other Flux components.
+:program:`flux kvs` is a command line utility that operates on the KVS.
 It is a very thin layer on top of a C API.

 The Flux KVS stores values under string keys.
 The keys are